1. Take advantage of the development opportunities available to you while you’re still junior

 2. Ask for chances – and then do a good job

 The graduates who get ahead are those who take a real interest in their own career development.
 It’s always worth asking to get involved in any projects or initiatives that crop up.
 As long as you don’t imply that you are asking to get out of doing the work you’re currently doing, managers will be impressed by your get-up-and-go.

-‘At this point in my career I’m keen to experience everything that I can,’ said Gemma Hyde, a former Barclays retail banking graduate.
+‘At this point in my career I’m keen to experience everything that I can,’ a retail banking graduate at Barclays told TARGETjobs.
 ‘I’ve asked to get involved with some high priority projects and have been thrown in at the deep end as a result, which I love.’

 When given opportunities, your team needs to do a conscientious and a good job.
-‘Presenting our strategic project to the managing director of the branch network has been my biggest career highlight so far,’ said Gemma.
+‘Presenting our strategic project to the managing director of the branch network has been my biggest career highlight so far,’ she added.
 ‘We had to work hard, but we got great feedback from some really senior stakeholders – as a result, out suggested solutions are coming to life.’

 3. Don’t promise what you can’t deliver